blackirron/Video-explainer/README.md

    markup, styled from a fixed shared palette so all scenes look cohesive.
 Falls back to a plain labeled placeholder if generation fails, rather than breaking the whole video.
-3. `narration_tts.py` — each scene's narration text → base64 MP3 audio,
-   via `edge-tts`, one fixed voice across every scene.
-Raises on failure rather than faking silent/beep audio; the router treats a single scene's TTS failure as non-fatal.
-4. `routers/explainer.py` — orchestrates all three, illustrating *and*
+3. `routers/explainer.py` — orchestrates both, illustrating all scenes
-   narrating every scene concurrently (not one-by-one, and not sequentially between the two services) to keep wait time down.
+   *concurrently* (not one-by-one) to keep wait time down.
-5. Frontend — plays each scene's SVG with a fade transition, plays the server-generated MP3 (falling back to `speechSynthesis` per-scene if that scene's audio is missing), auto-advances when audio ends (with a timeout fallback in case an audio/speech event doesn't fire reliably).
+4. Frontend — plays each scene's SVG with a fade transition, narrates via `speechSynthesis`, auto-advances when narration ends (with a timeout fallback in case a browser doesn't fire `onend` reliably).

 ## Possible next steps (not built yet)

 - Server-side MP4 export (ffmpeg compositing scenes + audio) for downloading/sharing outside the browser — meaningfully heavier than the current in-browser player, treat as a separate phase.
-- True mid-scene pause/resume for audio (currently "resume" replays the current scene from its start, which is simple but not frame-accurate).
-- `edge-tts` is a free, unofficial (reverse-engineered) use of Microsoft's service — solid for a school project, but if it ever becomes unreliable in production, swapping in a paid TTS provider (Azure Speech proper, ElevenLabs, OpenAI) only touches `narration_tts.py`.
+- A nicer TTS voice (e.g. ElevenLabs) instead of the browser's built-in one, if voice quality becomes the limiting factor.

 ---